Trump, in unexpected move, withdraws nomination to head ICE

 Breaking News Emails

-President Donald Trump on Friday morning, speaking to reporters on the White House South Lawn ahead of a trip to the U.S.-Mexico border, said that the White House is going in a "tougher direction" on a pick to lead the law enforcement agency.

 "We're going in a little different direction.
 Ron is a good man, but we're going in a tougher direction.
-We want to go in a tougher direction," Trump said.
+We want to go in a tougher direction," Trump told reporters Friday morning ahead of a trip to the U.S.-Mexico border, when asked about reports that Vitiello's nomination to lead ICE had been withdrawn.

+Earlier Friday, NBC News reported that Trump had withdrawn the nomination, citing a document sent to members of Congress on Thursday.
+A Department of Homeland Security official confirmed the document's veracity.

 ICE arrests 280 at Texas company, biggest workplace raid in a decadeApril 4, 201900:25